chaidiscovery/chai-lab/examples/glycosylation/README.md

 |---|---|---|---|---|---|---|---|---|---|
 A|N436@N|B|@C4|covalent|1.0|0.0|0.0|protein-glycan|bond1

 Breaking this down, this specifies that the within chain A (the first entry in the fasta), the "N" residue at the 436-th position (1-indexed) as indicated by the "N436" prefix is bound, via its nitrogen "N" atom as indicated by the "@N" suffix, to the C4 atom in the first glycan ("@C4").
 Ring numbering follows standard glycan ring number schemas.
 For other ligands, you will need check how the specific version of `rdkit` that we use in `chai-lab` (run `uv pip list | grep rdkit` for version) assigns atom names and use the same atom names to specify your bonds.
+In addition, note that the min and max distance fields are ignored, as is the confidence field.

 ### Multi-ring glycan